winter-x64/XOR-Editor/README.md

 </p>

 XOR is an open-source text editor written in Python.
 It's designed to be a lightweight and user-friendly text editor, perfect for both novice and experienced programmers.
-With features like syntax highlighting, customizable themes, and extensibility, PyTextEditor is a versatile tool for your text editing needs.
+With features like syntax highlighting, customizable themes, and extensibility, XOR is a versatile tool for your text editing needs.

 ## Features (Coming Soon)
 Syntax Highlighting: **XOR** supports syntax highlighting for a wide range of programming languages, making it easy to write and edit code.